Christopher Nolan (author): Publications

 Nolan's autobiography Under the Eye of the Clock (published 1987), won the Whitbread Award and was named Book of the Year.
 Although an autobiography, it is narrated by a fictional character named Joseph Meehan who details Nolan's life as a third-person biography.
 The book reveals the deep relationship between Nolan and his mother, whom he calls Nora.
-Under the Eye of the Clock shows how Nolan's parents engaged him in conversation and outdoor activities like hiking and horseback riding.
+Under the Eye of the Clock shows how Nolan's parents engaged him in conversation and outdoor activities like hiking and riding.
 The book was a best-seller in Britain and the United States.
 Nolan's writing style is often compared to James Joyce and Dylan Thomas.
-Critics also point out Nolan's distinct writing style omits articles and uses participle construction other than relative clauses.
+Critics also point out that Nolan's distinct writing style omits articles and uses participle construction other than relative clauses.

 Nolan wrote The Banyan Tree (published 1999) in perspective of a country woman, Minnie O'Brien.
 The novel spans 80 years of Minnie's life, cutting from present to past to show the individuality of a woman and a mother who is determined to save the family's farm.
 The Philadelphia Inquirer appreciated "Nolan's soaring language and lilting alliterative style [which] suffuse [...] much of the book with a sense of the miraculous" and The New York Times Book Review found it "richly – even baroquely – told [...]
 Nolan writes with verve."

 Dam-Burst of Dreams (published 1981), provided Nolan critical acclaim that compared him to the works of W. B. Yeats and James Joyce.
 The collection was published four years after Nolan was administered Lioresal but some of the poems were written when Nolan was just 12 years old.
 The title of the collection emphasized the recurrent theme of the overflow and release of his mental intellect.
 The collection's poems are heavy with alliteration and incorporate neologisms that draw from combinations of pre-existing root words.